cobi-bike/DevKit/FAQ.md

 ### How can I turn my website / webapp into a COBI module?

-Include COBI.js in your javascript and start receiving riding data and remote control events.
+Include COBI.js in your html and start subscribing to riding data and remote control events.

 ### Can you recommend any additional development tools / platforms to build COBI modules?

 We like getting inspired on [codepen.io](https://codepen.io) and building prototypes on [glitch.me](https://glitch.me).
-Both work great with the [COBI.js Simulator](https://github.com/cobi-bike/COBI.js-simulator).
+Both work great with the [COBI DevKit Simulator](https://github.com/cobi-bike/COBI.js-simulator).

 ## Technical FAQ